Kris3XIQ/js-frontend/README.md

 npm install

+## 8: Create your own SECRET_KEY

+inside js-backend, create a folder called "config" and add the file "config.js".
+Inside the file add "const SECRET_KEY = 'YourVeryLongAndComplicatedKeyCanBeWhatever'" and then make sure to add module.exports = SECRET_KEY;
+at the bottom of the file.

-## 8: Go ahead and start up the backend
+## 9: Go ahead and start up the backend

 npm start

-## 9: Open your web-browser at localhost:3000
+## 10: Open your web-browser at localhost:3000